bards/Epic.NET/_posts/2012-12-05-exceptions-are-the-norm.markdown

 I've found such a pain in the Exception handling of .NET that I considered to move out.
-However, right now, I'm designing a tools to improve such a poor exception handling.
+However, right now, I'm designing a tool to improve such a poor exception handling.
 Such a tool will be included in Epic when ready.

 I'm not here to say that Java checked exceptions are perfect and I really know all the issues with them.
 However, when you have to write a reliable domain model that grants aggregates' consistency, C# becomes a pain.

+And IMHO, this is due to misconceptions about what an exception ultimately is: simply one of the possible responses to a computational request.

 [1]: http://en.wikipedia.org/wiki/Failure